 Jorma went off to college, while Jack sat in with professional bands and combos before he was even old enough to drive, first playing lead guitar, then electric bass.

-The duo did not go unnoticed and soon there was a record contract and not long afterwards a tour.
+The duo did not go unnoticed, and soon there was a record contract and not long afterward a tour.
 Thus began a career that would result in more than two-dozen albums, thousands of concerts around the world, and continued popularity.

 Hot Tuna has gone through changes, certainly.
 A variety of other instruments, from harmonica to fiddle to keyboards, have been part of the band over the years, and continue to be, varying from project to project.
 The constant, the very definition of Hot Tuna, has always been Jorma and Jack.